ArraysStartAtZero/Smart-FAQ-Builder/README.md

 ## Support

-For support, please open an issue in the GitHub repository.
+If you find any issues or have suggestions for improvements, please create an issue in the repository.